jacksontorreseconomista/thesis-abntex-latex-rmarkdown/README.md

-The abntex2 class and the abntex2cite package are intended to assist the preparation of technical and scientific documents (like thesis, articles, research projects and other academic papers) based on ABNT (Associação Brasileira de Normas Técnicas) rules used in Brazil.
+The abntex2 class and the abntex2cite package are intended to assist the preparation of technical and scientific documents (like thesis, articles, research projects and other academic papers) based on ABNT (AssociaÃ§Ã£o Brasileira de Normas TÃ©cnicas) rules used in Brazil.

 The latest version of abnTeX2 is v-1.9.7 (2018/11/24).